Lea, Herefordshire

-Lea is a village and civil parish in the South East of Herefordshire, just south-east of Ross-on-Wye and adjoining Gloucestershire.
-Amenities include a school, church, village hall, shop, public house, garage and a twice weekly mobile Post Office, all of which lie on the A40 road which passes through the village.
+Lea (or The Lea) is a village and civil parish in the south east of Herefordshire.
+It lies south-east of Ross-on-Wye and adjoins the boundary of Gloucestershire.
+Amenities include a school, church, village hall, shop, public house, garage and a twice-weekly mobile Post Office, all of which lie on the A40 road which passes through the village and links Ross and Gloucester.